startupbuilders777/Algorithms-Data-Structures-and-Design/README.md

     -> Minimum spanning tree -> use prims algorithm or kruskals algorithm -> Find strongly connected components => use kosarju's algo which does dfs on graph and the reverse of the graph from a vertex.

+    -> Topological SORT: dfs, process nodes children first, then add node to list. then reverse entire list at end

+     REMOVING CYCLES, DFS, AND BFS using colors: DONE IN GRAPHA ALGO REVIEW SECTION BELOW.

 2.6) LRU Cache learnings and techniques=>
     Circular Doubly linked lists are better than doubly linked lists if you set up dummy nodes